 Prepared fruit and vegetables: Fresh fruit and vegetables are a safe option.
 However try to avoid processed foods as much as possible.

 Similarly dried fruit like raisins or apricots can cause problems as the sugar is concentrated so you may end up eating more than you intend to, causing a flare up of symptoms.

-There are also some fruits that contain high levels of sugar, such as dates, figs or grapes, and this can worsen your symptoms.
+There are also some fruits that contain high levels of sugar, such as dates, figs or grapes, which may worsen your symptoms.
 Other high-sugar fruits include bananas, cherries, pears, mango and pineapple.

-Milk products: Dairy foods contain lactose which is a form of sugar and can feed the yeast inside your body.
+Milk products: Dairy foods contain lactose, which is a form of sugar and can feed the yeast inside your body.
 But some milk products may actually help – see probiotic yogurt in the Great Foods section, below.
 Milk is usually fine in moderation, however.

-Fruit juice: While fruits are fine to eat in moderation fruit juice is best avoided because it’s a highly concentrated form of fruit and so contains more sugar, feeding the yeast in your body.
+Fruit juice: While fruits are fine to eat in moderation fruit juice is a highly concentrated form of fruit and so contains more sugar, feeding the yeast in your body.

-Beans.
-They’re not easy for your body to digest so best avoided at least to begin with.
-But if you do eat them, do so in small portions and soak and cook your own, to avoid unwanted additives such as sugar or vinegar in tins or jars.
+Beans: They’re not easy for your body to digest so may be best avoided at least to begin with.
+If you do eat them, do so in small portions and soak and cook your own, to avoid unwanted additives such as sugar or vinegar in tins or jars.

 Mushrooms: Some types of mushrooms will help boost your immune system such as shiitake, for example, and so can be eaten in moderation.
 However, some people may find that their symptoms worsen after eating mushrooms which may be because they are intolerant to fungi in general.

-Supplements: It’s important to check the ingredients label on any supplements you take as they also may contain sugar or yeast.
+Supplements: Check the ingredients label on any supplements you take as they also may contain sugar or yeast.